 The UN Millennium Development Goals (MDGs) call for all children to complete a full course of education by 2015.
-These MDGs will transition into Sustainable Development Goals (SDGs) in October, 2015.
-The Sustainable Development Goal asks to “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (Open Working Group Proposal for Sustainable Development Goals, 2014 PDF).There have been significant strides in terms of access, as the number of out-of-school children worldwide dropped from 100 million in 2000 to 57 million in 2015 (MDG Report, 2015 PDF), but corresponding strides in quality have yet to be achieved universally.
-The passing of Right of Children to Free and Compulsory Education Act (2009) provides a new policy context and a new series of opportunities to strengthen the quality dimensions of primary education in India.
+These MDGs transitioned into Sustainable Development Goals (SDGs) in October, 2015.
+The Sustainable Development Goal asks to “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (Open Working Group Proposal for Sustainable Development Goals, 2014).There have been significant strides in terms of access, as the number of out-of-school children worldwide dropped from 100 million in 2000 to 57 million in 2015 (MDG Report, 2015), but corresponding strides in quality have yet to be achieved universally.
+The passing of Right of Children to Free and Compulsory Education Act (2009) provided a new policy context and a new series of opportunities to strengthen the quality dimensions of primary education in India.

 Sarva Shiksha Abhiyan (SSA), or Education for All, the current scheme for universal education, reports striking gains in access.
-With the opening of 288,000 schools and the establishment of primary schools within one kilometer of 98 % of all habitations, nearly 20 million children have been enrolled and the number out-of-school reduced from 25 million in 2003 to 8.1 million in 2009.
+With the opening of 288,000 schools and the establishment of primary schools within one kilometer of 98% of all habitations, nearly 20 million children have been enrolled and the number out-of-school reduced from 25 million in 2003 to 8.1 million in 2009.
 Gender and social gaps in enrolment have also narrowed.
-The ratio of girls to boys is 96 per 100, compared to 90 per 100 in 2000; the enrolment of children from Scheduled Castes (SC) and Scheduled Tribes (ST) now better reflects their share of the population (SCs constitute 21 % and STs 11 % of enrolments); and, by 2006, 2.18 million of 2.5 million children with disabilities had been enrolled in primary school (World Bank, 2013).
-However, a closer examination reveals many deficiencies in the move towards universalizing elementary education.
+The ratio of girls to boys is 96 per 100, compared to 90 per 100 in 2000; the enrolment of children from Scheduled Castes (SC) and Scheduled Tribes (ST) now better reflects their share of the population (SCs constitute 21% and STs 11% of enrolments); and, by 2006, 2.18 million of 2.5 million children with disabilities had been enrolled in primary school (World Bank, 2013).
+However, a closer examination revealed many deficiencies in the move towards universalizing elementary education.

-The purpose of the project is to improve the quality of primary education by developing and testing an evidence-based model of primary education that is “locally owned and operated” yet readily adaptable for other locales.
-There are two specific aims, each with discrete, measureable outcomes:
+The purpose of the project was to improve the quality of primary education by developing and testing an evidence-based model of primary education that was 'locally owned and operated' yet readily adaptable for other locales.
+There were two specific aims, each with discrete, measurable outcomes: